Discovering...

 The Mummy, Sahara (2005), Prince of Persia, Spectre desert scenes

-The towering orange dunes of Erg Chebbi near Merzouga reach 150 meters and have doubled for deserts across the Middle East and North Africa in dozens of productions.
-Accessible via camel trek or 4x4.
+The towering orange dunes near Merzouga reach 150 meters and have doubled for deserts across the Middle East and North Africa.
+Brendan Fraser's The Mummy used Erg Chebbi extensively for its Egyptian desert sequences.
+Accessible via camel trek or 4x4 from Merzouga town.

 Zagora & Draa Valley